France–Germany relations: Early interactions

-France and Habsburgs
+France and the Holy Roman Empire

-The later Emperor Charles V, a member of the Austrian House of Habsburg, inherited the Low Countries and the Franche-Comté in 1506.
+The Holy Roman Emperor Charles V, a member of the Austrian House of Habsburg, inherited the Low Countries and the Franche-Comté in 1506.
 When he also inherited Spain in 1516, France was surrounded by Habsburg territories and felt under pressure.
 The resulting tension between the two powers caused a number of conflicts such as the War of the Spanish Succession, until the Diplomatic Revolution of 1756 made them allies against Prussia.

 The Thirty Years' War (1618–1648), devastating large parts of the Holy Roman Empire, fell into this period.
 Although the war was mostly a conflict between Protestants and Catholics, Catholic France sided with the Protestants against the Austrian-led Catholic Imperial forces.
 The Peace of Westphalia in 1648 gave France part of Alsace.
 The 1679 Treaties of Nijmegen consolidated this result by bringing several towns under French control.
 In 1681, Louis XIV marched into the city of Strasbourg on 30 September, and proclaimed its annexation.

 Meanwhile, the expanding Muslim Ottoman Empire became a serious threat to Austria.
-The Vatican initiated a so-called Holy League against the "hereditary enemy" of Christian Europe ("Erbfeind christlichen Namens").
-Far from joining or supporting the common effort of Austria, Germany and Poland, France under Louis XIV of France invaded the Spanish Netherlands in September 1683, a few days before the Battle of Vienna.
+The Papal States initiated a so-called Holy League against the "hereditary enemy" of Christian Europe ("Erbfeind christlichen Namens").
+Far from joining or supporting the common effort of the Holy Roman Empire and Poland-Lithuania, France, under Louis XIV, invaded the Spanish Netherlands in September 1683, a few days before the Battle of Vienna.
 While Austria was occupied with the Great Turkish War (1683–1699), France initiated the War of the Grand Alliance (1688–1697).
-The attempt to conquer large parts of southern Germany ultimately failed when German troops were withdrawn from the Ottoman border and moved to the region.
+The attempt to conquer large parts of southern Germany ultimately failed when Imperial and Imperial circle troops were withdrawn from the Ottoman border and moved to the region.
 However, following a scorched earth policy that caused a large public outcry at the time, French troops devastated large parts of the Palatinate, burning down and levelling numerous cities and towns in southern Germany.